Nick689/CustomPOS/Readme.md

 ## Description
-CustomPOS is a retail Point of Sale system based on LibreOffice and mostly programmed with macros which you can customize easily.
-Spreadsheet interface has simplified the programming and allow functionality like copy-paste and spreading rarely available in classics interfaces.
-But CustomPOS is not a simple spreadsheet file, it's performance and reliability rely on the underlying database engine (MariaDB).
+CustomPOS is a retail Point of Sale system using LibreOffice Calc as interface.
+It is mostly programmed with macros which you can customize easily.
+Spreadsheet have advanced functionality like copy-paste and spreading rarely available in others platform.
+But don't think CustomPOS is a simple spreadsheet file, it's performance and reliability rely on the underlying database engine (MariaDB).

 Efficiency has leaded customPOS design like in the POS module made of one page and where invoices are recorded after one popup validation only.